 One of the most Midsummer Night's Dream-esque garden ideas going, plus, using solar lighting in your garden is a really eco-friendly and economical way to bring more light to your space come sundown.
 Fairy lights, like these solar powered fairy lights from Cox & Cox (opens in new tab) are so easy to style in all types of garden space, big and small.
 Discreet yet really effective, hang them loosely within your tree canopy, over a balcony railing or running through containers in a smaller spot and enjoy.

-If you're ready to take your outdoor living room to the next level, and if you have the room, adding a living pod like this one is the next jump.
+If you're ready to take your outdoor living to the next level, and if you have the room, adding a living pod like this one is the next jump.
 With more structure, it's a surefire way to create an outside space that's perfect for relaxing and having a laugh in, with the whole family.
-Choosing a building that is beautiful and contemporary in structure is key for this modern garden idea to ensure that you create a refined finish, while you should make sure that it's weather resistant too so you have shelter when you need it, and to make it last for years to come.
+Choosing a building that is beautiful and contemporary in structure is key for this look is to ensure that you create a refined finish, while you should make sure that it's weather-resistant too so you have shelter when you need it, and to make it last for years to come.

 Greenhouses are not only great garden idea for growing and propagating a whole host of plants, but they are also the perfect solution to garden storage needs and can instantly add more appeal to your garden.